alex-maleno/Fuzzing-Module/README.md

 - Once there is at least 1 crash shown in the UI of AFL++, hit `Ctrl + C` to exit AFL++.
 You can find the inputs that caused the program to crash by traversing to the `out/default/crashes` directory.
 - You can use a bugger, such as `gdb` or `llvm`, to figure out what part of the input actually caused the program to crash.
 There are also other directories in `out/default` that show you some information gathered during the fuzzing process - feel free to explore them.

-## Challenge: Fuzzing Problem 2
+## Challenge: Fuzzing Exercise 2

-Now that you have run AFL++ on Problem 1, we would like you to try to run AFL++ on Problem 2 without instruction from the module.
-If you get stuck, instructions on how to run AFL++ on Problem 2 will be in the `problem2-instructions` directory.
+Now that you have run AFL++ on Exercise 1, we would like you to try to run AFL++ on Exercise 2 without instruction from the module.
+If you get stuck, instructions on how to run AFL++ on Exercise 2 will be in the `exercise2-instructions` directory.

 # END OF READ THROUGH